ComputeCanada/magic_castle/docs/README.md

 1. Download your OpenStack Open RC file.
 It is project-specific and contains the credentials used by Terraform to communicate with OpenStack API.
-It comes as a sourceable shell script.
-To download, using OpenStack webpage go to:
+To download, using OpenStack web page go to:
 **Project** → **API Access**, then click on **Download OpenStack RC File** then right-click on **OpenStack RC File (Identity API v3)**, **Save Link as...**, and save the file.